Genetic Technologies Announces - GuruFocus.com

 MELBOURNE, Australia, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (ASX:GTG; GENE, “Company”, “GTG”, or “Genetic Technologies”), a global leader in guideline-driven genomics-based tests in health, wellness and serious diseases, today announced that it has entered into definitive agreements with several institutional investors for the purchase and sale in a registered direct offering of 3,846,155 American Depositary Shares (“ADSs”) (or ADS equivalent in lieu thereof), each representing six hundred (600) ordinary shares of the Company, at a purchase price of $1.30 per ADS.
-The closing of the offering is expected to occur on or about February 7, 2023, subject to the satisfaction of customary closing conditions.
+07, 2023 (GLOBE NEWSWIRE) -- Genetic Technologies Limited (ASX:GTG; GENE, “Company”, “GTG”, or “Genetic Technologies”), a global leader in guideline-driven genomics-based tests in health, wellness and serious diseases, today announced the closing of its previously announced registered direct offering with several institutional investors for the purchase and sale of 3,846,155 American Depositary Shares (“ADSs”), each representing six hundred (600) ordinary shares of the Company, at a purchase price of $1.30 per ADS.

-The gross proceeds to the Company from this offering are expected to be approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
+The gross proceeds to the Company from this offering were approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
 The Company intends to use the net proceeds from this offering:

 - to support the commercialization of the GeneType Multi Risk test through the B2B channels with payers, insurers and employers in the United States and expand into Europe;